 When traveling, it should be top priority to protect your passport.
 A misplaced, stolen or lost passport can lead to you holidays been ruined.
 And If your passport is stolen by a criminal, it can be used to create a new identity or even used for identity thief. therefore will be able access your financial and personal details.

-Check out our tips to protect your passport and your identity when you travel.
+Check out our tips to keeping your passport safe and your identity when you are traveling.

 Protect Your Passport

 Your passport is the most valuable document that you will carry abroad.
 Simply put, your passport proves your citizenship.